mateopal09/mateopal09/README.md

 <h3 align="left">🚀 About Me:</h3>
 <p>
 I'm a backend-focused software engineer proficient in Python, Django, MySQL, PostgreSQL, and front-end technologies like CSS, HTML, and JS.
 I've worked on various projects, utilizing Docker, CI/CD pipelines, and AWS for deployment.
-I'm passionate about technology and mathematics, particularly AI, which I learn about every day.
+I'm using technology with the goal of impact the society and how we live.
+Furthermore mathematics, particularly AI, which I learn about every day and everything related cloud computing, DevOps.
 I enjoy being part of initiatives that truly support society.
 </p>